NIW for Physicians and Doctors in Underserved Areas

 Because you can only obtain a National Interest Waiver for physicians through an EB-2 green card, it helps to know the basics of this immigrant visa.

 The EB-2 is reserved for people who fall into one of two categories:

 - People who have exceptional ability in their field.
 This can be demonstrated through awards, acclaim by peers, or a substantial salary.

 - People who hold advanced degrees (master’s or higher) and wish to work in the U.S. within the field of that degree.

 What is an NIW?

-One of the first steps in the process toward any employment-based green card is to obtain an employer who will sponsor you through the process.
+One of the first steps in the process towards any employment-based green card is to obtain an employer who will sponsor you through the process.
 This requires your employer to get a PERM Labor Certification and go through an extensive recruitment process in order to determine if any qualified American workers are available for your position.